brycewray/hugo-site/content/posts/2019/11/curmudgeonish-2019/index.md

 Are Apple products perfect?
 Oh, my, no. There ain't no such animal.
 And I write in the fall of 2019, when Apple is getting justifiably slammed for the bugginess of iOS 13 and macOS Catalina; so complaints ring truer now than at other times.

-But those who whine and moan about Apple operating systems, Apple devices, and Apple **in general** --- and I'm talking about users, not those who simply hate it from afar[^dontcare] --- simply lack the perspective for how far things have come.
+But those who whine and moan about Apple operating systems, Apple devices, and Apple **in general** --- and I'm talking about users, not those who only hate it from afar[^dontcare] --- simply lack the perspective for how far things have come.

 [^dontcare]: As for those who just hate Apple without even bothering to try its products: oh, just hush.
 Think about it as if we were talking about cuisine rather than tech: it would be both silly and childish to complain about a food that *you'd never tasted*, right?
 Same, exact thing.
 I have *owned* competing products --- for multiple decades, in the case of Windows computers --- and therefore know whereof I speak.